Graduate Catalog 2024-2025

 Welcome to Western Kentucky University (WKU), home of the Hilltoppers!
 Our hilltop campus is located in Bowling Green, Kentucky, a city with a population of more than 70,000 approximately 110 miles south of Louisville and 65 miles north of Nashville, and is acclaimed as one of the most beautiful campuses in the nation.
 Schedule a campus tour at www.wku.edu/admissions/tours.php or take a virtual tour at www.wku.edu/tour.
 In addition to the main campus, WKU has locations at South Campus, the WKU Innovation Campus and the WKU Agriculture and Research Education Center.
 WKU has regional locations in Elizabethtown/Ft.
 Knox, Glasgow, Owensboro, and Somerset, which extend our academic programs, continuing education and professional development programs into the communities we serve.

-The Graduate School at WKU offers graduate education in eighty-eight (88) degree and certificate programs.
+Graduate Studies at WKU offers graduate education in ninety (90) degree and certificate programs.
 The University confers the Master of Accountancy, Master of Arts, Master of Arts in Education, Master of Arts in Teaching, Master of Business Administration, Master of Fine Arts, Master of Health Administration, Master of Music, Master of Public Administration, Master of Public Health, Master of Science, Master of Science in Nursing, Master of Social Work, Specialist in Education, Doctor of Education, Doctor of Nursing Practice, Doctor of Physical Therapy, and Doctor of Psychology.
 WKU also offers non-degree Rank I and II and certification-only teacher education programs.
 The Undergraduate Catalog provides information regarding baccalaureate degrees, associate degrees, and undergraduate certificates, as well as undergraduate policies, procedures, and student services.

 History of WKU